botpress/botpress/README.md

 botpress install messenger
 ```

-For a more detailed usage guide, please read the [Getting Started Guide](/docs/getting-started.md).
+For a more detailed usage guide, please read the [Basics](/docs/basics.md).

 ## Documentation